VyStar Veterans Memorial Arena: PLL

 In 2012, the arena was home to the Jacksonville Bullies of the Professional Lacrosse League.

 LFL

 In 2013 and 2014, it was home to the Jacksonville Breeze of the Legends Football League.

 Concerts

 In 2016, Rihanna opened her Anti World Tour at the arena, which attracted an audience of 11,000 people.

 On December 1, 2019 Ariana Grande held a concert at the arena, which was part of her Sweetener World Tour.

 Monster Jam came to the arena in 2018, and again the following year.

 Other events

-The arena was scheduled to host days 2-4 of the 2020 Republican National Convention from August 25 to August 27, originally to be held in Charlotte, North Carolina.
+Under cancelled plans for 2020 Republican National Convention to be held in Jacksonville arena was scheduled to host days 2-4 of the 2020 Republican National Convention from August 25 to August 27, originally to be held in Charlotte, North Carolina.
 However, these plans were ultimately cancelled to the COVID-19 pandemic.

 The arena was the host for the Davis Cup first round tie between the US and Brazil on the weekend of February 1–3, 2013.
 It has hosted PBR Built Ford Tough Series events in the past.